kuwaai/genai-os/docs/docker_model_setup.md

 * line 2: change `llamacpp-executor` to `llamacpp-taide-executor`
 * line 9: change `TAIDE 4bit` to `llamacpp-taide` or other non-repeated code
-* line 10: change `Gemini Pro` to `Llama3-TAIDE-LX-8B-Chat-Alpha1-4bit` or other name that will be shown as Kuwa web server chatroom name
+* line 10: change `Gemini` to `Llama3-TAIDE-LX-8B-Chat-Alpha1-4bit` or other name that will be shown as Kuwa web server chatroom name
 * line 15: change `command: ["--model_path", "/var/model/taide-4bit.gguf" ......` to `command: ["--model_path", "/var/model/taide-8b-a.3-q4_k_m.gguf" ......`
 * line 17: change `/path/to/taide/model.gguf` to your path to the gguf file, and change `/var/model/taide-4bit.gguf` to `/var/model/taide-8b-a.3-q4_k_m.gguf`